 We won't have anymore horses or foals for sale, but we are happy to share with you our references about the best Hanoverian and German Oldenburg breeders around North America.

 Visit us on facebook to be informed of our latest news and to catch some candid moments of our day-to-day life at EdA.
 Oh!
 And don't forget to Like our farm!
-Many pages of the website are still unavailable in the english version, but we are working on getting 100% of the site done somewhere soon.
+Many pages of the website are still unavailable in the english version.
 We thank you for your comprehension, and if you have any question, feel very welcome to contact us.

 Tragic 2016 season:

-Then, in a surrealist and with an indescriptible pain, Maxime and I said goodbye to Donna Magica and her foal on the morning of May 3rd 2016.
-A second dystocia, that is hard to explain simply, left us helpless in front of the cruelty of a breeder's reality, the nature's hearthless face and deeply wounded.
-In front of last few days tragedies, Destemona and Apostrophe were transported to the equine hospital in St.Hyacinthe, so they can foal under high medical supervision.
+Then, in a surrealistic fog and with an indescriptible pain in the chest, Maxime and I also had to say goodbye to Donna Magica and her foal, on the morning of May 3rd 2016.
+A second dystocia, that is hard to explain simply, left us helpless and deeply wounded by Mother Nature's cruelty.
+In front of these tragic last few days, Destemona and Apostrophe were rushed to the equine hospital of St.Hyacinthe, so they would foal under high medical supervision.